FREE ELIGIBILITY CHECKER

 2.)
 Targeted Draws:

 A major shift towards targeted draws focusing on specific occupations and language skills.
-This aligns with Canada's labor market needs and aims to attract skilled immigrants in priority areas.
+This aligns with Canada's labour market needs and aims to attract skilled immigrants in priority areas.

 3.)
 Recent examples include draws for: